 One part of our work: serving the thousands of families waitlisted by public charter schools.
 Each year, charter schools are forced to waitlist thousands of students, as they are unable to meet the demand.

 Charter schools can be sponsored by local school districts, CareerTechs, universities, federally-recognized Indian tribes, and the Oklahoma State Department of Education.

-Charter schools are free to attend.
+Charter schools are public schools and, just like traditional public schools, they too are free to attend.